 My thoughts about destruction, visual effects, software and spectacle have recently been intersecting with ideas of the Gothic.
-On sharing these ideas with various friends working in the arts, I’ve begun to notice heads nodding, and the sense that a wider contemplation of the Gothic and Romantic (or magical, mythic and superstitious) may be afoot.
+There's been a wider contemplation of the Gothic and Romantic (or magical, mythic and superstitious) for a little while now.
 If you’re in any doubt, dubious trend forecasters K-Hole just released their new report, which champions doubt itself as a consumer strategy.
 Feel free to take that with a pinch of salt or not.
 Anyway, my feeling is that this potential reawakening is very much tied to networked neoliberalism and an antipathy towards tech utopianism.
-To explain my thinking, I’d like to chart how this interest in a Digital Gothic emerged for me, rather than prescribe a lofty manifesto or start talking in academic abstracts.
+To explain my thinking, I’d like to chart how this interest in a Digital Gothic emerged for me.

 Late last year, I visited the British Museum’s exhibition Terror and Wonder: The Gothic Imagination.
 The image above, shown at the exhibition, is by John Martin and has taken on an almost talismanic quality for me.
 Martin was a fringe painter but well-ahead of his time in his embrace of the spectacle – his paintings toured the UK to unprecedented numbers due to their vertiginous perspectives and terrifying subject matter.

 Here we have Ray Harryhausen, special effects messiah, talking about John Martin, who he calls ”one of the first Art Directors of motion pictures”.
 The perspective, clarity and epic scale of Martin’s work were targeted directly to the adrenal gland in exactly the same way as a neo-disaster movie like San Andreas (2015).